vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 O Sureśvarī\! these arrows of yours are associated with the second vowel, their nature being that of \[the constituent elements of the body,\] skin, blood, fl esh, fat, and with what follows bone and marrow. //160b–161a//

-*tvagaṣṛ ṇmāṁsamedo ‘sthimajjārṇāntā ḥ sureśvari* //160//
+*tvagaṣṛṇmāṁsamedo ‘sthimajjārṇāntā ḥ sureśvari* //160//

 *dvitīyasvarasaṁyuktā ete bāṇās tvādīyakā ḥ * /